 Once all of the solute has dissolved, use a wash bottle to carefully add solvent until the liquid level reaches the mark.

 Cap and invert the volumetric flask several times to ensure good mixing of the solution.

+Supersaturation of a Sucrose Solution.

+Add 100 mL of distilled water to a 600 mL beaker.

+Add 220 g of sucrose to the beaker.

+Place a magnetic stir bar in the beaker and allow the mixture to stir for 15 min.

+Examine the mixture: not all of the sucrose has dissolved.
+Heat the mixture to 50 ºC and stir for an additional 10 min.

+Examine the mixture: all of the sucrose has dissolved at 50 ºC.

+Allow the solution to cool to room temperature.
+Examine the solution: the additional sucrose that dissolved at 50 ºC remains dissolved at room temperature.
+The solution at room temperature is supersaturated.

-Results The procedure outlined affords 100. mL (±0.2 mL) of a 0.0100 m sucrose solution.
+Results Procedure step 1 affords 100. mL (±0.2 mL) of a 0.0100 m sucrose solution.
 To convert to measures of concentration other than molarity, determine the mass of water used to prepare the solution.
 Although this can be measured accurately, in the absence of a measurement it can be assumed that the volume of dissolved solute particles is negligible (i.e. the volume of water used was 100. mL).
 Using the density of water…

 The molality of sucrose in this solution is thus: